10 Best Head of AI and Chief AI Officer Executive Search Firms in 2026

 Best for: Chief AI Officer search, Head of AI recruiting, and full AI leadership builds from VP AI to Chief Scientist across all stages and sectors.

-Christian & Timbers is the most specialized firm on this list for AI leadership hiring.
-The firm's entire practice is built around technology, AI, cybersecurity, and data leadership at the C-suite and board level.
-It does not run generalist searches alongside AI mandates.
-AI is the practice.
+Christian & Timbers focuses exclusively on executive search for technology, AI, cybersecurity, and data leadership at the C-suite and board level.
+The firm does not run generalist searches alongside AI mandates.

 For Head of AI and Chief AI Officer searches, Christian & Timbers begins every engagement with a structured role calibration before sourcing begins.
 This process resolves the four questions that determine whether a search succeeds or fails: what is the actual mandate, who does this person report to, what are the first-year outcomes, and what compensation architecture is required to close the right candidate.
-Most failed AI leadership searches never answer these questions before going to market.
+Many AI leadership searches begin before these questions have been fully resolved.

 The firm's talent network covers ML engineering leaders at hyperscalers, applied AI leaders at AI-native startups, enterprise AI transformation executives, and technical founders who have built AI products from the ground up.
 These relationships are direct, not database-based, which means Christian & Timbers can reach candidates who are employed, performing well, and not responding to inbound outreach.